LucasDeProgrammeur/dissonance/README.md

 * NodeJS

 In a command terminal, cd the folder where you've cloned the repository, you can now run "npm install", and "npm start" thereafter.

+## I want to create new commands
+You can copy a command, and change what it executes inside the execute() function.
+In the constructor, you can change certain properties of the command.